-Trusting God amid affliction is easier when we have an accurate understanding of his excellence.
-Our distrust is often based on a caricature of God, not on who he truly is.
+Trusting God amid affliction is easier when we accurately understand his excellence.
+Our distrust often stems from a caricature of God, not who he truly is.

 The Old Testament reveals God through his initial interface with humanity.
 The life and teachings of Jesus, as recorded in the Gospels—first four books of the New Testament—elaborate on these disclosures.

-The remaining New Testament books complete God’s self-revelation by integrating and expanding upon the Old Testament and the Gospels.
+The remaining New Testament books complete God’s self-revelation by integrating and expanding on the Old Testament and the Gospels.

-Due to our human limitations, we cannot comprehend God in his infinite fullness.
-However, he has revealed enough about himself, in ways that we can fathom, to give us a good sense of his character, capabilities, and priorities.
+Because of our human limitations, we cannot comprehend the entirety of God in his infinite fullness.
+But he has revealed enough about himself in ways we can fathom to give us a good sense of his character, capabilities, and priorities.